Retinol is a vitamin A derivative dubbed as the one-stop-shop for all skin concerns.

 Besides that, the formula contains nourishing licorice and oat extracts and other soothing plant extracts to calm and soothe the skin, as well as hyaluronic acid to keep it hydrated.

-Derm-A-Gel Level 1 by Vivant Skincare is a lightweight serum that aims to give your skin a revitalizing dose of a potent vitamin A that diminishes the appearance of fine lines and wrinkles as well as stubborn dark spots, hyperpigmentation caused by hormonal imbalances, and discoloration caused by UV damage.
+Derm-A-Gel by Vivant Skincare is a lightweight serum that gives your skin a revitalizing dose of a potent vitamin A that refines the appearance of enlarged pores, reduces fine lines and wrinkles, fades dark spots and hyperpigmentation caused by hormonal imbalances, and discoloration caused by UV damage.

-The lightweight, gel-like formula is ideal for dry and sensitive skin types as it also contains softening lactic acid as well as urea, glycine, moisturizing inositol, and barrier-strengthening niacinamide.
+The lightweight, gel-like formula is fantastic for all skin types as it also contains softening lactic acid as well as urea, glycine, moisturizing inositol, and barrier-strengthening niacinamide.

 Over time, the Derm-A-Gel will strengthen the skin barrier, promote firmness and elasticity, and lead to a brighter, more unified complexion.